ansible-collections/ansible.netcommon/docs/ansible.netcommon.netconf_connection.rst

                                                                                                                                     <div>var: ansible_network_os</div>
                                                                         </td>
                                                 <td>
                                             <div>Configures the device platform network operating system.
-This value is used to load a napalm device abstraction.</div>
+This value is used to load a device specific netconf plugin.
+If this option is not configured (or set to <code>auto</code>), then Ansible will attempt to guess the correct network_os to use.
+If it can not guess a network_os correctly it will use <code>default</code>.</div>
                                                         </td>
             </tr>
                                 <tr>